 The Scutellaria genus contains multiple plant species used extensively in traditional medicines due to their various anti-inflammatory, sedative, and neuroprotective effects.
 S. baicalensis is one of the most well-known of these species, and previous works have identified its accumulation of bioactive flavones as a primary source of these effects.
 Recent genomics studies and biochemical analysis with S. baicalensis and S. barbata have advanced understanding of the flavone biosynthesis in Scutellaria.
 Although over several hundreds of Scutellaria species occur in the northern hemisphere, biochemical properties of most species are poorly understood.
 In this study, we have analyzed organ specific flavonoid profiles of seven Scutellaria species including S. racemosa and S. wrightii native to America.
 Our study revealed that high levels of 4' deoxyflavones in aerial parts of S. racemosa and S. wrightii, which are known to accumulate mostly in roots of S. baicalensis and S. barbata.
 Our metabolomics and NMR study identified the accumulation of isoscutellarin in stems or leaves of Scutellaria species including S. baicalensis and S. barbata, which was not detected in S. racemosa and S. wrightii, Distinctive organ-specific metabolite profiles among Scutellaria species suggest ....
 INTRODUCTION

 Medicinal plants have played an important role in the traditional medicines of indigenous populations for thousands of years.
 Due to this widespread usage, modern research techniques are being applied to identify the specific compounds responsible for these medicinal properties and better characterize their method of action (Shang et al., 2010).
 A negative consequence of increased attention to and demand for medicinal plants is the endangerment of native plant populations resulting from overharvesting (I. B. Cole et al., 2007).
-Therefore, development of mass production systems for these medicinal compounds is extremely desirable.
-As chemical synthesis methods can be limited by their expense and relative inefficiency, biotechnology-based methods are a promising alternative for mass production of more structurally complex compounds (Yang et al., 2016).
+Therefore, development of mass production systems for these medicinal compounds is desirable through biotechnology-based methods such as molecular breeding.
 Development of effective biotechnology for chemical production requires an understanding of the biochemistry behind the compounds of interest.
-In this work, we chemically analyze multiple species from the Scutellaria genus to identify candidates for biotechnology improvement, and investigate a previously uncharacterized step in a chemical pathway.
+In this work, we analyze biochemical properties of multiple species from the Scutellaria genus to identify candidates for biotechnology improvement, and investigate a previously uncharacterized step in a chemical pathway.

 Part of the mint family Lamiaceae, Scutellaria is a genus of plants containing multiple species with well-documented medicinal effects.
 Extracts from the aerial parts of S. barbata are commonly applied in Eastern medicines to treat swelling, inflammation, and cancer (G. Tao & Balunas, 2016).
 These activities, and especially its anticancer effects, have drawn research attention to S. barbata, and early phase clinical trials of aqueous extracts have demonstrated its selective cytotoxicity towards breast cancer cells (Chen et al., 2012).
 In addition, S. barbata extracts have exhibited remarkable activity towards multi-drug resistant strains of bacteria (Tsai et al., 2018).
-A reference genome for the species has recently been published (Xu et al., 2020).
 S. baicalensis is another species extensively applied in Eastern medicines, with extracts of its roots being prescribed to treat diarrhea, dysentery, hypertension, inflammation, and a variety of other diseases (T. Zhao et al., 2019).
 Numerous clinical studies have demonstrated the neuroprotective, antibacterial, antitumor, antioxidant, and other beneficial health effects of these extracts (Saralamma et al., 2017; Y. Tao et al., 2018; Zhu et al., 2016).
-A reference genome has also been published for S. baicalensis, and a unique biochemical pathway responsible for its synthesis of a variety medicinally active metabolites has been described (Q. Zhao et al., 2019).